Our long-term goal is to catalyze the progress of biomedical, analytical and forensic

 FACSS at the annual

-NC, is provided below.
-This video includes pictures from the gala on the closing
+Raleigh, NC, is provided below.
+This video includes pictures from the gala

-night with the theme of Team Spirit!
-Dr. Jackson also chaired a session on
+on the closing night with the theme of Team Spirit!
+Dr. Jackson also chaired

-"Novel Instrumentation, Analysis Tools, and Chemistry in Mass Spectrometry"
+a session on "Novel Instrumentation, Analysis Tools, and Chemistry in Mass

-and gave an oral presentation talk on unintended ion-molecule reactions in
+Spectrometry" and gave an oral presentation talk on unintended ion-molecule

 The National Institute of Justice (NIJ)

-mass spectrometry database group.
-We plan to develop the Expert Algorithm for
+group.
+We plan to develop the Expert Algorithm for Substance Identification

-Substance Identification (EASI) to help resolve the spectra of drug isomers from DART-MS/MS and ESI-MS/MS
+EASI) to help resolve the spectra of drug isomers from DART-MS/MS and

-data.
-Unlike machine-learning algorithms—where the rules behind the decision-making
+ESI-MS/MS data.
+Unlike machine-learning algorithms—where the rules behind

 EASI is based on